Mary McManus you ran the Bermuda Half Marathon, what are you going to do now?

 I'm going to run the Hyannis 10K on February 28th!

 What is so striking to me after running the Bermuda Half Marathon is how well I feel.
-With a ShakeOut treatment and a regular 90 minute session with Jeffrey Spratt, MT, pioneer of the Spratt Method of Muscular Therapy, I feel that I am ready to continue to build strength, endurance and improve speed on my shorter distances.
+I feel that I am ready to continue to build strength, endurance and improve speed on my shorter distances.

 It's quite the miracle when you stop and think about it.